Views:

 if(Properties[Transaction/Commbank/Price] gt Properties[Transaction/Commbank/Cost]) then 'true' else 'false'

-if(Name eq 'InstrumentCommbank') then 'Commbank' else Name
+if(Name eq 'InstrumentCommbank' and State eq 'Active') then 'Commbank' else Name

 Convert to stringtoString(<value>)